RosettaCommons/documentation/application_documentation/rna-denovo.md

 Author: Rhiju Das

 Written in 2008.
-Last update: Nov.
-2011 by Rhiju Das (rhiju [at] stanford.edu).
+Last updates: Nov.
+2011 and Aug.
+2014 by Rhiju Das (rhiju [at] stanford.edu).

 Code and Demo
 =============